jflynn129/M18QxAzureIoT/README.md

  - The Modem Abstraction Layer to the M18Qx is started
  - Device Information (i.e., ICCID and IMEI) is collected
- - Any Click Modules that are connected are discovered
+ - Any Supported Click Modules that are connected are discovered
  - A cellular connection is established and time obtained from *ntp.org*

 After these tasks, azIoTClient begins iteratively sending sensor telemetry to the Azure IoT Hub.
 This behavior continues until you depress the USR button for >3 seconds at which time azIoTClient terminates.
 The messages that are sent are similar to: